memgraph/docs/docs/import-data/files/cypherl.md

 Lab, go to the **Import & Export** section.
 To **Import Data** select the CYPHERL file or drag and drop it into Memgraph Lab.

+You can import up to 1 million nodes and relationships via Memgraph Lab using the CYPHERL file.

 <img src={require('../../data/import-data/import-lab.png').default}className={"imgBorder"}/>

 ## Importing via mgconsole